PaperArena: An Evaluation Benchmark for Tool-Augmented Agentic Reasoning on Scientific Literature: Abstract

 \section{Abstract}

-Understanding and reasoning on the web-scale scientific literature is a crucial touchstone for large language model (LLM) based agents designed to support complex knowledge-intensive tasks.
-However, existing works are mainly restricted to tool-free tasks within isolated papers, largely due to the lack of a benchmark for cross-paper reasoning and multi-tool orchestration in real research scenarios.
-In this work, we propose \Benchmark, an evaluation benchmark for agents to address real-world research questions that typically require integrating information across multiple papers with the assistance of external tools.
-Given a research question, agents should integrate diverse formats across multiple papers through reasoning and interacting with appropriate tools, thereby producing a well-grounded answer.
-To support standardized evaluation, we provide a modular and extensible platform for agent execution, offering tools such as multimodal parsing, context retrieval, and programmatic computation.
-Experimental results reveal that even the most advanced LLM powering a well-established agent system achieves merely 38.78\% average accuracy.
-On the hard subset, accuracy drops to only 18.47\%, highlighting great potential for improvement.
-We also present several empirical findings, including that all agents tested exhibit inefficient tool usage, often invoking more tools than necessary to solve a task.
-We invite the community to adopt \Benchmark~to develop and evaluate more capable agents for scientific discovery.
-Our code and data are available\footnote{https://github.com/Melmaphother/PaperArena}.
+Understanding and reasoning on the large-scale scientific literature is a crucial touchstone for large language model (LLM) based agents.
+However, existing works are mainly restricted to tool-free tasks within single papers, largely due to the lack of a benchmark that evaluates cross-paper reasoning and multi-tool orchestration in authentic research scenarios.
+In this work, we propose \Benchmark, a benchmark to evaluate LLM-based agents on questions that require integrating information across multiple papers with the assistance of external tools.
+Given a research question, agents should formulate a reasoning plan, interact with multiple papers, and invoke appropriate tools to produce a well-grounded answer.
+To support standardized evaluation, we provide a platform for agent execution, offering a modular tool environment including multimodal parsing, context retrieval, and programmatic computation.
+Experiments reveal that even the leading LLM powering a well-established agentic workflow achieves merely 38.78\% average accuracy, while on the hard subset, accuracy drops to only 18.47\%.
+We also analyze reasoning traces and diagnose agent behavior, providing the community with insights to develop and evaluate more capable scientific agents.
+Our code and data are available at \url{https://github.com/Melmaphother/PaperArena}.